FACTBOX-Kobe Steel's data fabrication leaves "Made-in-Japan" champions scrambling

 The companies are listed below by sector, separated between Japanese and non-Japanese companies.

-Denso Corp, Suzuki Motor, Yamaha Motor , Sumitomo Wiring Systems, Takata Corp, Fujitsu , Yazaki Corp.
+Denso Corp, Yamaha Motor, Sumitomo Wiring Systems, Takata Corp, Fujitsu Ltd, Yazaki Corp.

+Tesla Inc, Renault SA, Daimler AG , Valeo SA and Volvo AB.

-Shimadzu Corp, Mitsui Engineering & Shipbuilding , NEC Corp, Yokohama Rubber, Komatsu .
+Shimadzu Corp, Mitsui Engineering & Shipbuilding Co Ltd, NEC Corp, Yokohama Rubber Co Ltd , Komatsu Ltd.

 Intel Corp

-$1 = 111.8900 yen Reporting by Sam Nussey, Yuka Obayashi, Osamu Tsukimori; Editing by Shri Navaratnam
+$1 = 111.8900 yen Reporting by Sam Nussey, Yuka Obayashi, Osamu Tsukimori, Joe White, Hyunjoo Jin; Editing by Aaron Sheldrick and Shri Navaratnam